Representing Yourself - Resources for Self-Represented Respondents

 The Commission holds hearings using documents in electronic form.
 Parties introduce evidence and file arguments in electronic form through the hearing officer.
 Please see BC Policy 15-601 Hearings, Part 3.7 Electronic hearings.

-Electronic records that a party wants to rely on in the hearing should be provided to the Commission Hearing Office in advance of the hearing, following the Commission’s Formatting Requirements for Electronic Documents [insert link to this document].
+Electronic records that a party wants to rely on in the hearing should be provided to the Commission Hearing Office in advance of the hearing, following the Commission’s Formatting Requirements for Electronic Documents.

 The Commission does not publish hearing transcripts, evidence, and arguments on its website.
 While a party to the proceedings will have access to copies of these records, any other person may request access to hearing exhibits and transcripts by making an application in writing to the Commission Hearing Office.

 Public and the media

 Hearings are open to the public.
 The news media, including print, radio and television, may cover hearings.

 7. How cases are presented at the hearing

 A case consists of opening statements, evidence and argument

 The hearing begins with the opening statements.
 An opening statement is a brief summary of the case a party intends to present.
 If you are a respondent, you describe the facts you intend to prove and the conclusions that you believe the panel of commissioners should draw from those facts.